 Rental assistance Lehigh County and Allentown.

-A summary of the various Lehigh County Pennsylvania rental and housing assistance programs are below.
+Find Lehigh County Pennsylvania rental and housing assistance programs below.
 There are numerous charity agencies, churches, non-profits and government organizations that administer them.
 Most of the organizations have limited funding and applicants need to meet a number of criteria in order to get rent or security deposit help.
-It is strongly requested to call in advance to get more details.
+Get help with paying rent near you in Lehigh County PA.

 The Lehigh County Homeless Assistance Program (HAP) is run in partnership with the Office of Aging and Adult Services, the non-profits below, as well as the Community Action Committee of the Lehigh Valley.
 The HAP program will make available a wide range and continuum of services to the near homeless (people facing eviction) or currently homeless individuals and families.
 Among other resources offered include emergency rental assistance, funds for security deposits, and housing case management.
 All of this aid is available to individuals and families who are found to be qualified for help.
 The non-profits and organizations to call for applications include: